Leaf Tea Lounge to sponsor health class and tea tasting

 It started as just an idea to help those in need during the holidays, and quickly blossomed into local efforts with big results.
 Citizens Bank of Kansas and its customers donated nearly $4,000 worth of peanut butter to local food pantries this week — half from customers with a matching amount from the bank.

-Page 2 of 2 - “Our ‘Spread’ the Holiday Cheer with CBOK, Part II, was again a great success,” said Mark Keeny, CEO.
+“Our ‘Spread’ the Holiday Cheer with CBOK, Part II, was again a great success,” said Mark Keeny, CEO.
 “We collected over 50 percent more than last year and more people were involved.
 We’re proud to have played a part in this wonderful demonstration of communities helping their own.”

 The campaign ran from Dec.
 1 through 28, 2012, with containers of peanut butter donated at all of CBOK’s branches.
 The bank matched all donations of peanut butter collected, and delivered to the following area food pantries: Pretty Prairie Food Bank, Winfield Food Pantry, Joseph’s Storehouse in Burden, Caring Hearts & Hands in West Wichita, Kansas Food Bank in Wichita, Medicine Lodge Food Pantry and Kingman Food Pantry.